 Brú na Bóinne Visitor Centre

 Considering Newgrange, Knowth and Dowth are all more than 5,000 years old, the architectural, artistic and astronomical know-how needed to build each one, is truly astonishing.
-Start your journey back in time at the Brú na Bóinne Visitor Centre, the hub for the Neolithic monuments in the area, and the starting point for all tours of Newgrange.
+Start your journey in the Boyne Valley at the Brú na Bóinne Visitor Centre, the hub for the Neolithic monuments in the area, and the starting point for all tours of Newgrange.

 Immerse yourself with the full-scale replica of the chamber at Newgrange and move onto the model of one of the smaller tombs at Knowth, which were all renovated in 2019 to bring the visitor interpretive centre up to date with new discoveries and technologies.